pagkly/Zed/Investopedia3/Private Equity Real Estate.md

 Private Equity Real Estate
 ## What Is Private Equity Real Estate?

-Private equity real estate is an [alternative asset class](https://www.investopedia.com/terms/a/alternativeassets.asp) composed of professionally managed pooled private and public investments in the [real estate](https://www.investopedia.com/terms/r/realestate.asp) markets.
+Private equity real estate is an [[alternative asset class]](https://www.investopedia.com/terms/a/alternativeassets.asp) composed of professionally managed pooled private and public investments in the [[real estate]](https://www.investopedia.com/terms/r/realestate.asp) markets.
 Investing in this private equity real estate involves the acquisition, financing, and ownership (either direct or indirect) of property or properties via an investment fund.

 Private equity real estate funds became popular in the 1990s amid falling property prices as a way to scoop up properties as values fell.
 Previously, most institutional real estate investing adhered to core assets.

-Private equity real estate should not be confused with an equity real estate investment trust, or [equity REIT](https://www.investopedia.com/ask/answers/052815/what-difference-between-equity-reit-and-mortgage-reit.asp), which are publicly-traded shares representing real estate investments whose revenues are mainly generated through rental incomes on their real estate holdings.
+Private equity real estate should not be confused with an equity real estate investment trust, or [[equity REIT]](https://www.investopedia.com/ask/answers/052815/what-difference-between-equity-reit-and-mortgage-reit.asp), which are publicly-traded shares representing real estate investments whose revenues are mainly generated through rental incomes on their real estate holdings.

 ### Key Takeaways